argonne-lcf/DLcomm_benchmark/README.md

 Make sure to use the correct backend name for your PyTorch version to avoid initialization errors.

+## Correctness Verification

+DLComm includes built-in correctness verification for all collective operations.
+When `verify_correctness: on` is set in the configuration:

+- **Verification Scope**: Correctness is checked on **all iterations** to ensure consistent behavior
+- **Failure-Only Reporting**: Correctness results are **only printed when failures occur** to reduce log noise
+- **Detailed Diagnostics**: Failed verifications include iteration number and specific rank information
+- **Comprehensive Coverage**: All collective operations (AllReduce, AllGather, ReduceScatter, etc.) are validated

 ## How to contribute

 We welcome contributions from the community to the benchmark code.